 Like all discounted plane tickets that we curate for you on our flight deals page, since the price is often over 50% off, yes the deals are only for a limited time.
 And yes, only certain dates and destinations are included.
 That’s simply how flight deals work.

 By the way, I want to mention that a lot of people said that $20 flights were impossible in Canada when we predicted it back in April (“that’s too cheap, it can’t be true”).
 We had gone out on a limb and made that prediction even though it hadn’t been confirmed.
-Well, it has already happened out West thanks to another ULCC called Flair Air (formerly NewLeaf) who offered flights for only $19 a couple of times.
+Well, it has already happened out West thanks to another ULCC called Flair Air (formerly NewLeaf) who offered flights for only $19 a couple of times (yes, including all taxes).

 That means that you better believe us when we tell you that we are the Ultra Low-Cost and cheap flights experts 😉

-So obviously $10 flights are really cheap, and interviews published aren’t 100% clear as to if that is the base fare before taxes (most likely) or the total price.
-We’ve reached out to the airline for clarification.
-Even with taxes added though, we’d still be talking about flights around $50, which is much lower than what we currently have in Canada.
+So obviously $10 flights are a whole other thing, and what they mean is that the base fare, before taxes will be $10.
+Even with taxes added though, we’d still be talking about flights around $50 depending on the airport, which is much lower than what we currently have in Canada as you surely know.

 The good news is that in either case, most of their flights will be under $100 even at regular prices, according to the CEO himself.